danielzazzali/metrics-js-ts/README.md

 # Metrics-JS-TS

+**Metrics-JS-TS** is a lightweight and extensible library for calculating **code metrics** in JavaScript and TypeScript repositories.
-Library designed to calculate various code metrics for JavaScript and TypeScript files.
-It processes the code files, generates Abstract Syntax Trees (ASTs), and applies different modular metrics to analyze code structure, maintainability, and quality.
+It parses your code, generates **Abstract Syntax Trees (ASTs)**, and applies a collection of built-in or custom metrics to analyze **code structure, maintainability, and quality**.

 ---

+## ✨ Features

+- 📦 **Built-in Metrics**: Includes a curated set of default metrics (files, functions, classes, coupling, etc.).
+- 🧩 **Custom Metrics**: Easily add your own metrics by creating modules with visitors and post-processing hooks.
+- 🔍 **AST-Powered Analysis**: Uses AST traversal to provide accurate, in-depth results.
+- 🚫 **Ignore Files**: Skip specific files or directories via a `.metricsignore` file.
+- ⚙️ **Flexible Configuration**: Choose to load built-in metrics, custom metrics, or both.

+---

-## Installation
+## 📦 Installation

-To install the library, run:

 ```sh
 npm install metrics-js-ts
 ```

 ---

-## Usage
+## 🚀 Usage

 To use the library, import the `calculateMetrics` function and call it with the appropriate parameters: